 We would like to address some frequently asked questions that many of our clients have been wondering:

-We are well-configured to work this way and are proceeding full-steam-ahead to the degree the situation allows.
+Some staff is working remotely, while others are physically at our office building to handle essential operations and document management.
+With the aid of technology, we are well-configured to work this way and are proceeding full-steam-ahead to the degree the situation allows.

 We are able to file motions, but do not expect them to be heard quickly, because the courts have had to adjust procedures for processing papers to allow for social distancing requirements.
 Emergency hearings are still being conducted promptly via phone.
 All upcoming trials are postponed for at least 60 days by order of the California Supreme Court.

 This case continues on track as expected.
-If you have specific questions about this, contact Josh Watson at firstname.lastname@example.org.
+If you have specific questions about this, contact Josh Watson at [email protected].

 Much of the work on cases is actually done directly between counsel, and the courts expect counsel to work productively this way.
 We are still engaged in discovery (written exchange of information), negotiations, and all other case work that does not require an in-person appearance.